adiezsanchez/adiezsanchez/README.md

 - 👀 I’m interested in bio-image analysis
 - 🌱 I’m currently studying Python and Deep learning applied to computer vision
 - Let's connect and explore the untapped possibilities within each pixel! 🧩✨
-- 📫 How to reach me: adiez.biotech@gmail or alberto.d.sanchez@ntnu.no
+- 📫 How to reach me: alberto.d.sanchez@ntnu.no

 <!---
 adiezsanchez/adiezsanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.